berkeleymt/berkeley.mt/content/news/2025-04-05_bmmt-2025-logistics.md

 - A voucher for pre-ordered t-shirts.
 This voucher can be redeemed at a table near the check-in area.

-- A vouchers for pre-ordered lunches, which can be redeemed during the lunch break in front of Wheeler Hall.
+- A voucher for pre-ordered lunches, which can be redeemed during the lunch break in front of Wheeler Hall.

-**Check in closes promptly at 8:45 AM**, so please be on time.
+**Check-in closes promptly at 8:45 AM**, so please be on time.
 If you arrive after this time, your team will be late to the Puzzle Round, which puts them at a great disadvantage.